ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 - `package` - Available only to the component that declares the method, components that extend the component, or any other components in the package
+- `remote` - Available to a locally or remotely executing page or component method, or a remote client through a URL, Flash, or a web service.
+To publish the function as a web service, this option is required.